Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Conclusion

 \section{Conclusion}

 In this paper, we established the asymptotic conversion theory between i.i.d. pure states in RTA for a compact Lie group.
 Our main result, namely the conversion rate formula, significantly extends a previous study on the $U(1)$ group to arbitrary compact Lie groups, thereby providing a unified framework for quantifying symmetry breaking across quantum systems with diverse symmetries.
 For example, it now covers cases involving multiple non-commutative conserved quantities.
 Notably, the derived conversion rate formula has led to a resolution of the long-standing Marvian–Spekkens conjecture, which had remained open for over a decade.
-We remark that the asymptotic conversion rate in RTA cannot be derived from the approach in general resource theory for reversible conversion \cite{brandao_reversible_2015} using the generalized Stein's lemma \cite{brandao_generalization_2010,berta_gap_2023,hayashi_generalized_2024,lami_solution_2024}.
-This is because this framework does not apply to RTA since the regularized relative entropy vanishes in RTA \cite{gour_measuring_2009}, as emphasized in \cite{brandao_reversible_2015, hayashi_generalized_2024}.
-We also demonstrated that one can remove the constraints on the conversion rate arising from symmetry subgroups by supplementing the protocol with a sublinear number of additional resource states.
+We remark that the asymptotic conversion rate in RTA cannot be derived from the approach in general resource theory for reversible conversion \cite{brandao_reversible_2015} using the generalized Stein's lemma \cite{brandao_generalization_2010,berta_gap_2023,hayashi_GeneralizedQuantumSteinslemmasecond_2025,lami_solution_2024}.
+This is because this framework does not apply to RTA since the regularized relative entropy vanishes in RTA \cite{gour_measuring_2009}, as emphasized in \cite{brandao_reversible_2015, hayashi_GeneralizedQuantumSteinslemmasecond_2025}.
 We also explored the applicability of our approach to mixed-state conversion and derived upper bounds on asymmetry cost and distillable asymmetry.
 While our analysis in the mixed-state case is not comprehensive, it would pave the way for future investigations.